Writing

 “Well, happy fucking birthday,” he yelled.
 “How old are you?”

 “I’m fifty,” he said.
-He told me that he had a wife and a daughter but didn’t know where they were.
+He told me he had a wife and a daughter but didn’t know where they were.

 I didn’t know what to say; I was trying to imagine not knowing my daughter’s whereabouts.